 Free Wi-Fi Finder Apps

 In a world where free Wi-fi is so highly prized, it's no surprise to find plenty of smartphone apps to help you find it.
+Some of the better global apps include Wi-fi Finder, OpenSignal and Wefi, but it's also worth tracking down country-specific versions as well.

 For example, there are a couple of apps that will find free Wi-fi in Japan, one that gives you access all over the UK if you're a Mastercard customer, and many others.
 Just search the Apple or Google app stores for appropriate apps for your destination – you never know what you'll find!